jdlph/Path4GMNS/README.md

       'and accessibility_aggregated.csv')
 ```

-The following example is to evaluate accessibility only under the default mode (i.e. mode 'auto' or agent type 'passenger').
+The following example is to evaluate accessibility only under the default mode (i.e. mode auto or agent type passenger).

 ```python
 network = pg.read_network()